-• Review on a CASE-BY-CASE basis proposals to create or abolish preemptive rights.
-In evaluating proposals on preemptive rights, we look at the size of a company and the characteristics of its shareholder base.
+Public Fund Advisory Services Recommendation: Vote case-by-case on proposals to create or abolish preemptive rights.
+In evaluating proposals on preemptive rights, Public Fund Advisory Services looks at the size of a company and the characteristics of its shareholder base.